farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 >
 > The `Number.isNaN()` method (ES6) tells us defiantly for sure  the passed value, is the `NaN` value or it's not.
 >
-> **NOTE:** This function differs from the global `isNaN` function in that it does not convert its argument to a Number before determining whether it is `NaN`.
+> **Note:** This function differs from the global `isNaN` function in that it does not convert its argument to a Number before determining whether it is `NaN`.

 So now we can answer that, what is `NaN`?
 Well, if we do a numeric operation and I get back a value what type am I expecting back from every single numeric operation?
 I'm expecting a number, right?
 And remember I said `NaN`s are part of the IEEE 754 spec which is a numeric representation specification.